arsenaultk9/QLearningCodeconf/README.md

 # Codeconf
-Code of applications use as demo for ConFoo
+Code of demo application used for ConFoo conference 2025